Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Introduction

 This study introduces a research framework for addressing general infectious diseases.
 Subsequently, we present an application to the early phase of COVID-19 in Korea, which encompasses mathematical modeling, parameter estimation, multi-objective optimization, cost-benefit analysis, and the development of an interactive dashboard.
 This study makes three key contributions.
 First, we propose a novel methodological approach that applies multi-objective optimization to address the inherent trade-offs in policy interventions, a strategy that can be generalized to other infectious diseases beyond COVID-19.
 Second, we reveal that only a few cost-optimal patterns of transmission reduction exist in non-pharmaceutical intervention (NPI) strategies, depending on infection cost.
-Third, the interactive dashboard offers an intuitive decision-support tool that streamlines the process of selecting and adapting optimal intervention policies, emphasizing the benefits of multi-objective optimization.
+Third, the interactive dashboard serves as an intuitive decision-support tool that provides optimal trajectories of transmission reduction over time.
+Using the multi-objective optimization framework, users can evaluate how varying NPI intensities influence both public health and economic outcomes.
 The remainder of the manuscript is organized into several sections.
-Section 2 presents the results of the study.
-Section 3 discusses the results, along with their implications and limitations, in comparison to existing literature.
-Finally, Section 4 outlines the methodology used in this study.
+Section 2 outlines the methods of this study.
+Section 3 presents the results.
+Finally, Section 4 discusses the results, along with their implications and limitations, in comparison to existing literature.